xan105/node-fs/README.md

 About
 =====

-`node:fs` module wrapper to provide file system manipulation without headache.
+File system manipulation without headache.

 📦 Scoped `@xan105` packages are for my own personal use but feel free to use them.